 - Tax Faculty Symposium

-The Foundation has supported accounting PhD education for decades through its Doctoral Fellowship Program, which has supported more than $1,000 PhDs, and annual sponsorship of the American Accounting Association (AAA)/DeloitteFoundation/J. Michael Cook Doctoral Consortium.
+The Foundation has supported accounting PhD education for decades through its Doctoral Fellowship Program, which has supported more than 1,000 PhDs, and the American Accounting Association (AAA)/DeloitteFoundation/J. Michael Cook Doctoral Consortium and other initiatives.
 It is also at the forefront with the AICPA Foundation, Big Four public accounting firms, and many other large CPA firms and state societies to help reverse the shortage of PhD accounting faculty in the United States by increasing the pipeline of quality doctoral candidates in accounting—the future educators of the future leaders of the accounting profession.

 The Deloitte Foundation provides PhD resources in the following areas: